harvard-dce/mh-opsworks/README.md

 * Optional newrelic integration,
 * A set of high-level rake tasks designed to make managing your OpsWorks opencast cluster easier,
 * A way to switch between existing clusters to make collaboration easier,
-* A MySQL RDS database that's monitored with cloudwatch alarms, and
+* A MySQL RDS Aurora cluster that's monitored with cloudwatch alarms, and
 * Rake level docs for each task, accessed via "rake -D <task name>".

 ## Getting started